Must-See Hamptons Open Houses for July Fourth Weekend

-Among the Hamptons open houses happening over July Fourth weekend is an opportunity to see an entirely updated, post-modern home in Westhampton Beach.
-Located at 10 Jennifer’s Path, it is the perfect place to spend your next holiday weekend or forever.

-Listed with Steven Rosmarin of Douglas Elliman, it is on the market for $1.595 million
+This entirely updated, post modern home is the perfect place to spend your summer, into forever.
+Located at 10 Jennifers Path in Westhampton Beach Village, this home is listed for $1.595 million with Steven Rosmarin of Douglas Elliman Real Estate.

-The home offers four bedrooms, featuring three large en suite bedrooms and a spacious primary, plus three-and-a-half baths.
+The home has four bedrooms, featuring three large en-suite bedrooms and a spacious primary, plus three and a half baths.
 Living space flows throughout the open floor plan designed house, into the stainless steel and granite decorated kitchen.
-This home is also fit for a family with a large pantry mudroom/laundry room.
-Downstairs a full basement has the potential to be finished for more space below.
+This home is also fit for a family witha large pantry mudroom/laundry room.
+Downstairs a full basement has potential to be finished for more space below.

-Outside, there is an 18-by-36-foot pool surrounded by pavers and a deck on the 0.51-acre.
-Plus, it’s far from Main Street and the beach.
+Outside, there is a 18 x 36 pool surrounded by pavers and a deck on the 0.51 acre.
+Not far from Main Street and the beach, this is a home owners dream.

 The home will be shown on Saturday, July 2 from 2 to 4 p.m.